Stat184-Fall2025/Sec1_FP_RegiAcierto_LanceHe_EanAnciso/README.md

 ## Authors

 The authors of this repo are Ean Anciso, Lance He, and Regi Acierto.
-To get in touch with any of the authors, reach out to efa5363@psu.edu, (Lance He), or rja5905@psu.edu.
+To get in touch with any of the authors, reach out to efa5363@psu.edu, yph5389@psu.edu, or rja5905@psu.edu.